How Much Does a New Roof Cost? [2024]

 damaged roof

-Other clear signs that you need your roof replacing include escaping light, debris in gutters, or even falling mortar from a broken chimney.
-These faults are not only dangerous but may also require further work such as repointing the chimney, replacing the gutters and adding insulation.
+Other clear signs that you need your roof replaced include escaping light, debris in gutters, or even falling mortar from a broken chimney.
+These faults are not only dangerous but may also require further work, such as repointing the chimney, replacing the gutters and adding insulation.

 You should also try to keep track of ageing materials, as some age quicker than others.
 The table below sets out the different types of materials and their lifespans: